 Main topics of future research

 In deep space flights, of the highest danger will be high-energy heavy charged particles.
 Therefore, the action of accelerated charged particles (high-energy protons at DLNP; 250–800 MeV/n heavy ions at VBLHEP Nuclotron) on the cognitive functions of monkeys will be studied.
-Irradiation of specific brain structures by a narrowly collimated heavy ion beam at the Nuclotron will be possible.
+Irradiation of specific brain structures requires a narrowly collimated heavy ion beam at the Nuclotron and a special beam line with adequate optics and collimators is foreseen.

 It would be optimal to model the space flight radiation factors using prolonged γ-exposure (chronic) at doses corresponding to the interplanetary flight conditions and periodic high-energy proton and heavy ion exposures.